npc-research/npcR/README.md

 # install.packages("devtools")
 devtools::install_github("npc-research/npcR")
 ```
+# Updating package
+To update package, create R script here `./R` and run `devtools::document()` to create .Rd file and then commit changes to git.

 # Using AirTable functions
 To use any functions that interact with AirTable you will need to store your API Personal Access Tokens in a hidden environment named `at_pa_tkn`.
 ```